Photo of Lyrid meteor via EarthSky Facebook friend Guy Livesay.

 Click here to find out when the moon sets in your sky (remember to check the moonrise and moonset box)

-The Lyrids aren’t an altogether predictable shower, and in rare instances can bombard the sky with up to nearly 100 meteors per hour.
+The Lyrids aren’t the sky’s richest meteor shower.
+You might see as many as 10 to 20 meteors per hour in the few hours before Sunday’s dawn.
+But the Lyrids aren’t an altogether predictable shower.
+In rare instances, they can bombard the sky with up to nearly 100 meteors per hour.
 We’re not expecting an outburst this year but even catching a few meteors before dawn counts as a thrill.

 Want more?
 Try these links:

-Bottom line: The best time to watch Lyrid meteor shower is during the dark hours before dawn, and the light of the waning crescent moon shouldn’t really obtrude on the April 2017 Lyrids.
+Bottom line: The best time to watch Lyrid meteor shower is during the dark hours before dawn, on Sunday, April 22, 2018.